Caramel Apple Cheesecake

 And even if it does crack, who cares?
 This caramel apple cheesecake has a whole pile of apples and salted caramel sauce poured on top so if it does crack, no one will ever know.

 In order to prevent cheesecakes from cracking, we need to understand why cheesecakes crack in the first place.
-And in order to this, we have to talk about how cheesecakes set.
-Which means it’s time for my favorite subject… kitchen chemistry!
+And in order to do this, we have to talk about how cheesecakes set.
+This means it’s time for my favorite subject… kitchen chemistry!

 Kitchen Chemistry